junxit/us-congress-bills-114/metadata.md

 - 2016-06-08 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-272.
 - 2016-06-08 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-272.
 - 2016-06-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 508.
+- 2016-07-14 — Passed Senate with an amendment by Voice Vote. (consideration: CR S5117-5119; text of amendment in the nature of a substitute: CR S5117-5118)
+- 2016-07-14 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S5117-5119; text of amendment in the nature of a substitute: CR S5117-5118)